slatedocs/slate/source/index.html.md

 ## Tips for Using the RESTful API

-The RESTful API for iLO is available on ProLiant Gen9 servers running iLO 4 2.00 or later with the iLO Standard license, although some features in the data might not be available without an Advanced license.
-The RESTful API for Moonshot iLO Chassis Management Module is available on Moonshot servers running iLO Chassis Manager 1.30 or later and does not require a license.
+The RESTful API for iLO is available on ProLiant Gen9 servers running iLO 4 2.00 or later with the iLO Standard license, although some features in the data might not be available without an Advanced license..

-To access the RESTful API, you need an HTTPS-capable client, such as a web browser with  the Postman REST Client plugin extension or CURL (a popular command line HTTP utility).
+To access the RESTful API, you need an HTTPS-capable client, such as a web browser with  the Postman REST Client plugin extension or cURL (a popular command line HTTP utility).

 ## RESTful Interface Tool and Python Examples

-Although not a requirement, you can use the RESTful Interface Tool with the RESTful API.
+Although not a requirement, you can use the **RESTful Interface Tool** with the RESTful API.
 This command line tool provides a level of abstraction and convenience above direct access to the RESTful API.
 For details see: [http://www.hpe.com/info/restfulapi](http://www.hpe.com/info/restfulapi).

 Also, Hewlett Packard Enterprise published example Python code that implements a number of common operations in a RESTful API client.
 This code can be downloaded at [https://github.com/HewlettPackard/python-proliant-sdk](https://github.com/HewlettPackard/python-proliant-sdk).
 In some cases the examples in this document may refer to examples in the Python code with this notation: